jboss-fuse/fuse-karaf/quickstarts/camel/camel-sap/README.md

 Stopping and Uninstalling the Quickstart
 ----------------------------------------

-To uninstall the quick start and stop the JBoss Fuse run-time perform the following in the JBoss Fuse console:
+To uninstall the quick start and stop the Red Hat Fuse run-time perform the following in the Red Hat Fuse console:

-1. Enter Ctrl-c to stop monitoring the JBoss Fuse log.
+1. Enter Ctrl-c to stop monitoring the Red Hat Fuse log.
 * Run `bundle:uninstall <quickstart-bundle-number>` providing the bundle number for the quick start bundle.
 * Run `bundle:uninstall <camel-sap-bundle-number>` providing the bundle number for the component bundle.
-* Run `bundle:shutdown -f` to shutdown the JBoss Fuse runtime.
+* Run `bundle:shutdown -f` to shutdown the Red Hat Fuse runtime.